The Last of Us - Review

 Image: Sony / Naughty Dog

-Lastly the sound of The Last of Us is top-notch, in addition to being important to the gameplay, for better or worse.
-I already mentioned how I didn't like that musical cues were the only thing you had to let you know that you were about to be discovered by an enemy, but aside from that, I think the sound and music is incredibly effective at setting the mood of the scene without being too overbearing, most of the time.
+Lastly, the sound of The Last of Us is top-notch, in addition to being important to the gameplay, for better or worse.
+I already mentioned how I didn't like that musical cues were the only thing you had to let you know that you were about to be discovered by an enemy, but aside from that, I think the sound and music are incredibly effective at setting the mood of the scene without being too overbearing, most of the time.
 A majority of the music is atmospheric and relatively non-intrusive; it's similar to how music works in The Legend of Zelda: Breath of the Wild.

 The sounds of the guns and explosives all feel appropriate and satisfying.
-The tingling noise of a bowstring stretching as you pull back and arrow is just as effective as the explosive percussion of a shotgun.
+The tingling noise of a bowstring stretching as you pull back an arrow is just as effective as the explosive percussion of a shotgun.
 The voice-acting is all extremely good, as one would expect from the developers who made the Uncharted games.
 The noises of the zombies are fine, though a bit repetitive and, sometimes, unintentionally funny.
 The grunts of the running zombies are all a bit goofy to me and made me laugh more than feel concerned.
 The clickers only seemed to have so many ranges of sound available to them, but they were at least a bit more effective at being unsettling.
-After the first few encounters with infected, the noises they made were not effective enough to keep them as menacing creeps, just annoying bullet sponges.
+After the first few encounters with the infected, the noises they made were not effective enough to keep them as menacing creeps, just annoying bullet sponges.

 TL;DR (Conclusion)

 I respect The Last of Us for being a rebel of a game.
 It uses story beats and mechanics from other sources, but in a way that best suits the story and experience the developers were going for, for better or worse.
-It succeeds in creating an atmospheric, somewhat-believable world set after the events of a worldwide apocalypse.
+It succeeds in creating an atmospheric, somewhat believable world set after the events of a worldwide apocalypse.
 It succeeds in creating an interesting, flawed protagonist with a meaningful story arc.
 It succeeds in making the combat a frantic scramble in every scenario, preventing you from getting too comfortable.
 However, some of the successes of the game conflict with my own enjoyment.
 I just really did not like playing it.
 The stealth mechanics were underdeveloped and the combat was frustratingly stiff.
 I don't normally recommend watching a playthrough on YouTube instead of playing the game, but if the sequel doesn't do anything to make the combat and stealth more effective or satisfying, I may just watch someone else suffer through it, rather than play it myself.

 Do you agree or disagree?
 Tell me in the comments!